alexcupit/ubio-tech-test/README.md

 An instance of this service has been deployed via Render which is accessible [here.](https://ubio-tech-test.onrender.com/)

-The deployed mongo instance is hosted using Atlas and the `MONGO_URL` environment variable is set via Render.
+The deployed mongo instance is hosted using [Mongo Atlas](https://www.mongodb.com/products/platform/atlas-database) and the `MONGO_URL` environment variable is set via Render.

-This hosted mongodb can be configured to enable sharding on more premium plans or alternative horizontal scaling options could be considered.
+This hosted mongo database can be configured to enable sharding on more premium plans or alternative horizontal scaling options could be considered.

 ### Available Endpoints

 An additional endpoint to those specified in [Technical Test.md](<./Technical Test.md>) has been created to display the available endpoints.
-This new endpoint will redirect to the hosted swagger UI: [https://ubio-tech-test.onrender.com/swagger-ui](https://ubio-tech-test.onrender.com/swagger-ui)
+This additional endpoint will redirect to the Swagger UI hosted on Swagger Hub: [https://ubio-tech-test.onrender.com/swagger-ui](https://ubio-tech-test.onrender.com/swagger-ui)

 Here are some example cURL commands to interact with the deployed service: